stephenberry/repe/README.md

 `action` is an enumeration that may have multiple bits set to denote how to handle the request.

+- `notify` - Denotes that no response should be sent.
+May be combined with `set` or `call` actions.
+- `get` - Reads a value at the JSON Pointer path.
+The `body_length` must be zero.
+- `set` - Writes the body to the value at the JSON Pointer path.
+- `call` - Calls a function at the JSON Pointer path with the body as input.

 ### ID

 `id` must be a `uint64_t`.